-Detroit Diesel's workhorse behind clean technology emissions is an exhaust Aftertreatment Device (ATD) which replaces today's muffler.
+The distinctive feature behind clean emissions technology is an exhaust Aftertreatment Device (ATD) which replaces today's muffler.
 The ATD primary function is to capture and oxidize (regenerate) the particulate matter (soot) in the engine exhaust gas.
 The ATD is split into two main sections.
 The exhaust gas first enters the Diesel Oxidation Catalyst (DOC) and then flow through the Diesel Particulate Filter (DPF); together they capture and regenerate the soot on a regular or passive basis.
-Through constant monitoring of the exhaust gas temperature and the system back pressure, DDEC VI is able to manage regeneration.
+Through constant monitoring of the exhaust gas temperature and the system back pressure, the engine control is able to manage regeneration.